idea4good/GuiLite/README.md

 - ⚙️We hope GuiLite is small enough to help you understand how UI works.
 - 👑You should be the master of your UI and not be tied to a specific framework.

-## 🔥New feature：GuiLite previewer
+## 🔥New feature：GuiLite previewer(WYSIWYG extension for GuiLite)
-[GuiLite Previewer](https://github.com/idea4good/GuiLitePreviewer) is a Visual Studio Code extion, could read layout information from source code, and show it on preview page.
-With its help, you could design your GUI by coding(no dragging at all :)
+- [GuiLite Previewer](https://github.com/idea4good/GuiLitePreviewer) is a Visual Studio Code extension, could extract GUI information from C++ code and preview GUI at preview page(What you see is what you get)
+- No need for drag-and-drop widgets, everything (e.g. code/design/build/debug) could be done by coding
+- No need for special GUI editor(e.g. Android Studio, Qt designer)
+- No need for Extensible Markup Language(e.g. xml, xaml)
 ![GuiLitePreviewer](doc/Previewer.gif)

 ## Features